awsdocs/aws-codestar-user-guide/doc_source/sam-tutorial.md

 **Note**
 You might be prompted for the user name and password IAM generated for you earlier\.
 To keep from being prompted each time you interact with the remote repository, consider installing and configuring a Git credential manager\.
 For example, on macOS or Linux, you can run git config credential\.helper 'cache \-\-timeout 900' in the terminal to be prompted no sooner than every 15 minutes\.
 Or you can run git config credential\.helper 'store \-\-file \~/\.git\-credentials' to never be prompted again\.
 Git stores your credentials in clear text in a plain file in your home directory\.
 For more information, see [Git Tools \- Credential Storage](https://git-scm.com/book/en/v2/Git-Tools-Credential-Storage) on the Git website\.

 After AWS CodeStar detects the push, it instructs CodePipeline to use CodeBuild and AWS SAM to rebuild and redeploy the web service\.
-You can watch the deployment progress on the project dashboard\.
+You can watch the deployment progress on the **Pipeline** page\.

 AWS SAM gives the new function the name **awscodestar\-my\-sam\-project\-lambda\-Hello\-*RANDOM\_ID***, where:
 + **my\-sam\-project** is the ID of the project\.